 Hospital and Morgue (HAM) Program Update: Hospital classes have resumed with limited availability, but the Morgue portion of the program is still postponed until further notice.

 Please contact us at firstname.lastname@example.org or (310) 212-7997 for more information.
 Thank you!

 All guests must wear masks and practice social distancing when visiting the Volunteer Center.
 Plexiglas barriers have been added for everyone’s safety.
 In addition, we ask that you do not enter the building if you are experiencing symptoms of respiratory illness, including fever or cough.

 Questions?
 Call (310) 212-7997 or email Court Referral Staff

 Click on a link below to jump to that section

-Court Referral volunteers are interviews and matched with the needs of public and private nonprofit agencies.
-Court Referral volunteers are also further matched with service opportunities based on their availability, where they reside, and their offense.
-This service helps to alleviate overcrowding in jails and courtrooms.
-It also allows Court Referral volunteers to serve without interrupting the positive influences in their lives, such as employment, education and family life.
+Court volunteers are interviewed and matched with the needs of public and private nonprofit agencies.
+Court volunteers are also further matched with service opportunities based on their availability, where they reside, and their offense.

 To register, you must come to one of our offices with the following: